2006 Los Angeles Lakers: Phil’s Return Starts A Climb Back To Greatness

 The Lakers were 15-12 and in a competitive Western Conference, that was outside the playoff structure.
 What’s more, they dropped four in a row after Christmas on South Beach.
 The calendar flipped to a new year with L.A. needing to find their form.

+By the end of the month, the record was up to 24-20 and they were sixth in the West.
 But February is the dog days on the NBA—deep into the year, yet too early to think about the playoffs.
 More than a few teams have slipped during this period, and the ’06 Laker edition was one example.
 Their record fell to 29-28, they were down to eighth in the West and only one game ahead of the Utah Jazz for that final playoff spot.

 A difficult schedule in March could have been big trouble.
 But Los Angeles knocked off Detroit, who was headed for the 1-seed in the East.
 And the Lakers split a pair with the Spurs.
 This was combined with winning the games they were supposed to, and Los Angeles chipped away to get their record to 39-35 going into April.
 They were now in seventh in the West and had a two-game cushion on getting into the playoffs.

-After losing two of three, L.A. came down the stretch in a dogfight with the Sacrament Kings and the New Orleans Hornets (later renamed the Pelicans).
+After losing two of three, L.A. came down the stretch in a dogfight with the Sacramento Kings and the New Orleans Hornets (later renamed the Pelicans).
 In a big crosstown battle, the Lakers beat the Clippers 100-83, then took care of bad teams from Golden State and Portland.
 A decisive 109-89 win over the Suns all but put it to bed.
 The Lakers finished the season 45-37 and got to the 7-seed for the playoffs.

 Phoenix, led by league MVP Steve Nash in the backcourt, and the league’s most prolific offense was the first round opponent.
 Los Angeles went on the road and hit the boards, to the tune of a 47-36 advantage.
 Odom went for 21 points/14 rebounds and Luke Walton—a future coach of this franchise—hit for 19 points.
 But Kobe only shot 7-for-21, the Suns were more efficient, and L.A. lost 107-102.
 But they bounced back in Game 2.
 With Kobe delivering 29 points/10 rebounds, and Odom posting a 21/7/5 line, the Lakers took a 15-point lead in the first half, won 99-93 and stole homecourt advantage.